1313e/pumas_cube/README.rst

 Installation
 ------------
-Before installation, one has to make sure that both the `Rubik's cube model`_ and `PUMAS muon transport engine`_ libraries are correctly installed.
+Before installation, one has to make sure that both the `Rubik's cube model`_ and `PUMAS muon transport engine`_ libraries are correctly built as shared libraries.
 The paths towards these libraries must be provided in the ``setup.cfg`` file in the ``[libs]`` section.
 Additionally, this library requires the HDF5 library as well.
-After that, this library can be easily installed with ``$ make`` or ``$ pip install .`` in the root directory.
+After that, this library can be easily installed with ``$ make`` in the root directory.
-If one wants to also compile the C-extensions for use within C, this can be done with ``$ make lib`` (make sure that the paths to all required libraries can be found by the compiler).
+If one wants to also built the C-extensions for use within C, this can be done with ``$ make lib`` (make sure that the paths to all required libraries can be found by the compiler).

 Usage
 -----